-Cabinet Minister Jim Anderton said it showed a National government would line the pockets of health insurers by offering a rebate to those privately insured.
+Cabinet Minister Jim Anderton says it shows a National government would line the pockets of health insurers by offering a rebate to those privately insured.

-Mr Anderton said the draft policy showed cheaper doctor visits and primary health care funding will be kept only in the short term.
+Mr Anderton says it shows cheaper doctor visits and primary health care funding will be kept only in the short term.

 Tony Ryall says the release is mischief-making and rejects the claim that a National government would reduce subsidies to family doctors to enable them to keep fees down.

 The release is a further embarrassment to National after the Government's claims it is being drip-fed National's policies.